psvenk/hubmail/README.md

 - Keep track of rate limit and pause if it is reached
 - Include attachments (e.g. images)
 - Keep regexes as constants using `re.compile`
+- Add support for keeping usernames instead of real names (or both?)
 - Multipart email support with HTML part

 And possibly: